thoughtbot/learn-design-workshop/README.md

 You will be working in the folder called `my_project`.

+From the `my_project` folder, run:

+    bundle

+Bundler will install the necessary gems.

 To run the Middleman server, go into the `my_project` directory and run:

     bundle exec middleman